 Credit or waiver of requirements will not be granted unless the examination is taken prior to enrollment in a course that is equivalent to the examination.
 Students should contact the College of Graduate and Continuing Education for registration information or may contact the CLEP administrator directly.
 Students should consult the CLEP website www.Collegeboard.com/clep for more detailed information on the examinations and DSST webiste www.dantes.doded.mil/DANTES_Homepage.html for more detailed information on DSST examinations.

 Credit for ACE Transcripts

 Westfield State University offers students academic credit for professional experience that has been evaluated by the American Council on Education (ACE).
 Students are required to submit their ACE transcript for review.
-ACE credit is treated as community college level work and are subject to all university policies regarding transfer work, including the 67 credit maximum that can be awarded for such work.
+ACE credit is treated as community college level work and are subject to all university policies regarding transfer work, including the 79 (effective fall 2018) credit maximum that can be awarded for such work.
 Academic departments reserve the right to determine if courses can be applied to a student’s major or minor.

 Credit For Military Experience